MageMCU/Joystick-Uno-L298N/README.md

    - Bottom bar → "Upload" button (or use keyboard shortcut)
    - Wait for compilation and upload to complete
    - Status will show "SUCCESS"

+### Important Folder Selection Rule

+- PlatformIO project root for this firmware is `Code-JUL/`.
+- If you open the full repository root in VS Code instead, PlatformIO/compile tasks can fail or report confusing path/source-filter errors.
+- If you see compiler complaints, close VS Code and reopen only `Code-JUL/`.

 ---